 Tele-operating search and rescue robotic platform

 a.
 The Emergency Integrated Lifesaving Lanyard (EMILY) from a US company Hydronalix is a self-propelled, remote-controlled robotic rescue boat.
 It is equipped with ropes and is buoyant enough to keep up to five people alive [1].
 EMILY is propelled by a jet pump with inlet grates, which is powered by a battery that lasts 10km on a single charge [2].
-It has a built-in Doppler sonar to avoid collisions with unsuspecting swimmers [1].
-It also has sensors that detect underwater movements to look out for swimmers in distress [1].
+It has a built-in Doppler sonar to avoid collisions with unsuspecting swimmers, and also has sensors that detect underwater movements to identify swimmers in distress [1].

 b.
-Strength: EMILY can travel 12 times as fast as a lifeguard (up to 48km/hr) and is able to stay straight no matter how strong the waves are [1].
+Strength: EMILY can travel 12 times as fast as a human lifeguard (up to 48km/hr) and is able to stay straight no matter how strong the waves are [1].
 It is also highly durable and easy to deploy [1].

 Weakness: EMILY is unable to save unconscious swimmers [1].
-It requires the guidance and control of human to carry out rescue operation and does not support multi-language instructions (instructions are made from the lifeguards, thus limited by the languages they speak) [3].
+It requires the guidance and control of a human to carry out rescue operation and does not support multi-language instructions (instructions are made from the lifeguards, thus limited by the languages they speak) [3].

+Is this state-of-the-art?
+If so, mention why it is outstanding compared to other models.

 Autonomous search and rescue robotic platform

 a.
 A team of researchers at Worcester Polytechnic Institute (WPI) developed autonomous robots that are shaped like snakes [4].
-The robots are made out of soft materials, providing a lot of flexibility and possibility that robots with a hard body cannot achieve.
+The robots are made out of soft materials, providing a lot of flexibility that robots with a hard body cannot achieve.
 For example, soft robots are better at navigating through tight corners compared to hard robots of similar scale.
 The snake-like robots are made out of silicone rubber and are modularized.
-Each module of it has its independent motion.
+Each of its modules has its independent motion.
 On the software aspects, it is driven by high-level planning algorithms and low-level algorithms that control movements [4].
 Autonomous operation of these robots is made possible by these high-level algorithms.
-It will make its own decision about how to get to the destination from the origin, which are the only two inputs required to be passed in by users.
+It will make its own decision on how to get to the destination from the origin, which are the only two inputs required to be input by users.

 b.
-Strength: These robots are capable of being fully autonomous, which makes it very useful in search-and-rescue operation to provide critical information in areas that are hard to be accessed by human [4].
+Strength: These robots are capable of being fully autonomous, which makes them very useful in search-and-rescue operations in providing critical information on areas that are hard to be accessed by humans [4].
 The soft body of these robots allows them to perform manoeuvre over various obstacles.

 Weakness: These robots perform slower than the traditional robots that are mounted with wheels on a flat surface.
 Since the robots are made out of soft materials, the durability of the robots is to be questioned.